oruga-ui/oruga/packages/docs/documentation/README.md

 ## Introduction

 Oruga is a lightweight library of UI components for [Vue.js](https://vuejs.org/) without CSS framework dependency.
 Most of the components aren't a simple wrapper of native elements but they add new and custom features.
-Oruga doesn't depend on any specific style or CSS framework (like Bootstrap, Bulma, Material or TailwindCSS) and it doesn't provide any grid system or CSS utility, it just offer a set of components easy to customize.
-If you need a component library and want to easily apply your style, Oruga is the library for you!
+Oruga doesn't depend on any specific style or CSS framework (like Bootstrap, Bulma, TailwindCSS etc...) and it doesn't provide any grid system or CSS utility, it just offer a set of components easy to customize.
+If you need a component library and want to easily apply your custom style, Oruga is the library for you!

 🐛 Oruga is available for [Vue.js](https://vuejs.org/) **version 2.6+** or **version 3.x** and has been tested in all major browsers